-Stanford asks for two personal essays in order to gain greater understanding into applicants’ character and hopes.
+Stanford asks for two personal essays in order to gain a greater understanding of applicants’ character and hopes.
 “In each essay we want to hear your genuine voice,” the admissions team explains.
 “Think carefully about your values, passions, aims, and dreams prior to writing them.”

 Stanford MBA Essay Questions